ccyandy9582/ChillBackend/README.md

 * The backend for the HO_CHILL_TRIP project
 * Communicate with front-end through database
 * Responsible to generate the plan
-* Responsible to send the confirmation mail to newbie
 ________________________________________________________________________________________________________________
 ># Rundown